marissagrove/alarmtube/README.md

-alarmtube
+Alarmtube
 =========

-An alarmclock that plays Youtube videos.
+An alarm clock that plays Youtube videos.

 How to use
 ----------